 DJ Touch Interface 2.0

-- zero lag time and latency, so manipulating elements such as knobs, buttons & faders feels natural and without any delay
+- Zero lag time and latency, so manipulating elements such as knobs, buttons & faders feel natural and without any delay

 If these conditions are met, we might see a serious shift towards touch.